Kaya F.C.–Iloilo: 2016 season

 Kaya officially celebrates their 20th founding anniversary this season.

-During pre-season, it was announced by the club that Kaya FC Academy Director and former Philippine Azkal and Kaya player Chris Greatwich has been officially appointed as the club's new head coach.
+During pre-season, it was announced by the club that Kaya Academy Director and former Philippine Azkal and Kaya player Chris Greatwich has been officially appointed as the club's new head coach.

 Before the 2016 AFC Cup draw in December 2015, it was announced that Kaya would be given a direct berth to the group stages of the AFC Cup instead of having to play in a play-off match.
 This was the result of FIFA's suspension of Indonesia's football association, effectively freeing up slots in the group stages.

-On February 23, 2016, Kaya played their maiden AFC Cup game against Hong Kong Premier League side Kitchee in Hong Kong, where they lost 1–0.
-On March 8, 2016, Kaya earned their first three points in an international competition with their dramatic 1–0 win against the Maldives' New Radiant in Manila.
+On 23 February 2016, Kaya played their maiden AFC Cup game against Hong Kong Premier League side Kitchee in Hong Kong, where they lost 1–0.
+On 8 March 2016, Kaya earned their first three points in an international competition with their dramatic 1–0 win against the Maldives' New Radiant in Manila.
 The win marks many milestones in the club's 20-year history, including their first points, first win, and first home game in an international competition.
 A week after their famous victory, Kaya defeated S.League side Balestier Khalsa 1–0 at home.
 The win marks the first time a Filipino football club won more than once in the group stages of the AFC Cup.
-On April 12, 2016, Kaya once again defeated Balestier Khalsa 3–0 in Singapore.
+On 12 April 2016, Kaya once again defeated Balestier Khalsa 3–0 in Singapore.
 The historical result marks the club's first ever win away from home and also first points earned away from home in an international competition.